AdobeDocs/campaign-classic.en/help/configuration/using/collecting-all-visits.md

 ---
 solution: Campaign Classic
 product: campaign
-title: Collect all visits
+title: Collecting all visits
-description: Collect all visits
+description: Collecting all visits
 audience: configuration
 content-type: reference
 topic-tags: setting-up-web-tracking
 ---

-# Collect all visits{#collecting-all-visits}
+# Collecting all visits{#collecting-all-visits}

 The web tracking module supplied by Adobe Campaign lets you collect the visits to certain pages of the site performed by a recipient in the context of site tracking following a click in a message.